Call4Cloud | MMP-C | Autopilot | Device Preparation

 So I can cross off Fiddler, Simpleprogramdebugger, and the event log, I guess it’s time to do some WPR tracing.
 I made sure I got my mdm.wpr file with all the proper tracing providers in it and started the trace.
 After executing the task and waiting for the error, I exported the ETL file and opened it in the WPR Tool

-I guess we can be sure that during processing the sync body, “Something went wrong” but now we need to find that something?
-What to do now as we only have the error 0xc00cee2b?
-I guess the first thing you always need to do is, make sure you know what to look for.
+We can be sure that something went wrong while processing the sync body, but now we need to find that.
+What should we do now, as we only have the error 0xc00cee2b?
+I guess the first thing you must do is make sure you know what to look for.

 3. Fiddler and the WBXML message